mvmprojects/MVM-Kitchen-Sink/Programming Topics/Javascript and Typescript/README.md

 #### Array.prototype.filter()

-Although you can use Array.filter() to get only the items you want, you might want to do a comparison between two arrays and only pick up the items that appear in both.
+Although you can use .filter() to get only the items you want from an array, you might want to do a comparison between two arrays and only pick up the items that appear in both.
 There is no Array.intersect() method in javascript (at the time of writing) unless you add a library.

 To create your own intersect method, you can traverse the longer array and then keep checking if the item at the current index is present in the shorter array.